Clockert/eksamen/README.md

    This experience reinforced the importance of adopting a structured CSS methodology early in development, even for seemingly small projects.

+2. **Component-Based Architecture**: Drawing from my prior experience with website builders like Elementor, Squarespace, and Divi, I implemented reusable components for navigation, footer, and product displays.
+This approach:

+   - Improved consistency across pages
+   - Made the codebase more maintainable
+   - Reflected real-world development practices

+   While this wasn't explicitly required by the course, it helped create a more professional and scalable application.

+3. **JSON for Data Management**: I chose to store product data in a separate JSON file rather than hardcoding it in HTML.
+Though not as robust as a full database (which was beyond the scope of this project), this approach:

+   - Created a clear separation between data and presentation
+   - Enabled dynamic rendering of products
+   - Centralized product information management
+   - Simulated interaction with a backend API

+   This structure made the application more maintainable and closer to a production-ready system.

-2. **Progressive Enhancement for APIs**: Implementing fallback mechanisms for API calls proved essential.
+4. **Progressive Enhancement for APIs**: Implementing fallback mechanisms for API calls proved essential.
 The nutrition data caching system not only improved performance but also provided resilience when:

    - API services were unavailable
    - Rate limits were reached